tornimo/tornimo-grafana-datasource/README.md

 # Tornimo Grafana Datasource

-[Tornimo](https://tornimo.io) is a real-time monitoring solution, which provides graphite-compatible API wit some additional extensions.
+[Tornimo](https://tornimo.io) is a real-time monitoring platform, which provides graphite-compatible API with many additional functions, stability and scalability.

 Datasource is forked from Graphite datasource located in [Grafana](https://github.com/grafana/grafana) repo.